Srikanthholo/XRUSER/User.md

  ![LoginPage](https://user-images.githubusercontent.com/101865042/159888760-8f0e8414-7a79-4c7a-bd8b-1289af050539.PNG)

-# Marketplace Content
+# My Topics

-From the MarketPlace, you can access AR/VR digital content on your device.
+From the My Topics, you can access AR/VR digital content on your device.
 Some content is free, but you'll need to purchase packages from our Marketplace.
 Individual customers or Institution customers can purchase a package in the marketplace.

 ![Marketplacecontent](https://user-images.githubusercontent.com/101865042/159878238-36a78075-f8d1-4af4-bf28-de6905b1c071.PNG)